macc254/Neighborhood/README.md

-# HoodYangu Neighbourhood Web App
+# HoodYangu - A Neighbourhood Web App built with Django
 >[Repo link: ](https://github.com/macc254/Neighborhood.git)
 ## Author

 >[Mercy Bore](https://github.com/macc254)
+##  Live Link
+You can view the >[here](https://mercy-neighbourhood.herokuapp.com/)

 # Description

 This is a web application that allows you to be in the loop about everything happening in your neighborhood.
 From contact information of different handyman to meeting announcements or even alerts.
-##  Live Link
-You can view the site through:

 ## User Story
 A user can :